Mayo Clinic's approach

 Click here for an infographic to learn more

-If it's determined that you're a candidate, you'll receive a full-body positron emission tomography (PET) scan using Choline C-11 Injection.
+For choline C-11 PET scan for recurrent prostate cancer, you'll first meet with your doctor to determine whether the exam is appropriate for you.
+If you're a candidate, you'll receive a full-body positron emission tomography (PET) scan using Choline C-11 Injection.
 At Mayo Clinic, you'll also receive a computerized tomography (CT) scan at the same time.

 The entire scanning procedure — including preparation time — takes about an hour.